core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 A server can protect multicast notifications by using the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, thus ensuring that they are protected end-to-end for the observer clients.
 This requires that both the server and the clients interested in receiving multicast notifications from that server are members of the same OSCORE group.

 In some settings, the OSCORE group to refer to can be pre-configured on the clients and the server.
-In such a case, a server which is aware of such pre-configuration can simply assume a client to be already member of the correct OSCORE group.
+In such a case, a server which is aware of such pre-configuration can simply assume a client to already be a member of the correct OSCORE group.

 In any other case, the server MAY communicate to clients what OSCORE group they are required to join, by providing additional guidance in the informative response as described in {{sec-inf-response}}.
 Note that clients can already be members of the right OSCORE group, in case they have previously joined it to securely communicate with the same server or with other servers to access their resources.